Commercial Lease Application

 3. Low Credit Score

 A low credit score should be considered a major red flag.
-This signals that the tenant has had trouble paying their bills on time, holds a massive amount of debt, has declared bankruptcy, or has, in some other way, proved to be financially unstable.
+This signals that the tenant has had trouble paying their bills on time, holds a significant amount of debt, has declared bankruptcy, or has, in some other way, proved to be financially unstable.

 Commercial Lease Application (Preview)